-We have programme grant funding from a wide range of funders, including Cancer Research UK, Yorkshire Cancer Research, Cerebra, the Medical Research Council, NIHR, the Wellcome Trust, Bowel Cancer UK and the Pathological Society of Great Britain and Ireland.
-We are part of the Leeds Institute of Data Analytics and the MRC Single Cell Centre.
+We have programme grants and grant funding from a wide range of funders, including Cancer Research UK, Yorkshire Cancer Research, Cerebra, the Medical Research Council, Economic and Social Research Council, National Institute of Health Research, Health Data Research UK, the Wellcome Trust, Bowel Cancer UK, Innovate UK/ UKRI (“UK research and Innovation”) and the Pathological Society of Great Britain and Ireland.
+We are also part of the Leeds Institute of Data Analytics.

 Who we are

-Professor Philip Quirke
+Division Head Professor Philip Quirke

-- Breast Cancer Research Group
+Upper GI Cancer Research Group

-- Colorectal Cancer Research Group
+Gynaecological Cancer Group